North Carolina vs. South Carolina Duke's Mayo Bowl NCAA Football Odds, Plays and Insights | December 30, 2021

 South Carolina Stats and Trends

-- In South Carolina's 12 games this season, it has five wins against the spread.
+- In South Carolina's 12 games this year, it has five wins against the spread.

-- The Gamecocks have covered the spread twice this year when underdogs by 8.5 points or more (in five chances).
+- The Gamecocks have been underdogs by 8.5 points or more five times this year and have covered the spread twice.

-- South Carolina's games this year have hit the over on five of 11 set point totals (45.5%).
+- South Carolina has hit the over in 45.5% of its opportunities this season (five times over 11 games with a set point total).

-- South Carolina is 1-0 against the spread and 2-0 overall when the team scores more than 31.6 points.
+- When South Carolina records more than 31.6 points, it is 1-0 against the spread and 2-0 overall.

-- When South Carolina totals over 407.8 yards, the team is 1-1 against the spread and 3-0 overall.
+- In games that South Carolina piles up over 407.8 yards, the team is 1-1 against the spread and 3-0 overall.

-- This year the Gamecocks have turned the ball over 23 times, eight more than the Tar Heels' takeaways (15).
+- The Gamecocks have turned the ball over 23 times this season, eight more turnovers than the Tar Heels have forced (15).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.